Liturgical Stoles & Vestments

 Most of the vestments that are in common use today, were originally the standard work clothes of people of the early Christian church.
 Liturgical Stoles started out originally as a general work cloth – something handy to polish things, and to wipe the face with!
 It’s understood they started being used to clean the church silver, and this led to them being regarded as a Eucharistic garment.
 Nowadays the stoles are used mainly by ordained clergy and they are decorated with significant spiritual and religious symbols or images that depict or translate the human journey.

-Deacon Stoles and Dalmatics are worn by ordained deacons throughout the Christian Church.
-Deacons in most denominations, have the role of servant or messenger.
+Deacon Stoles are worn by ordained deacons throughout the Christian Church.
+Deacons in most denominations have the role of servant or messenger.
 They are ordained to compliment and support the priest or minister, & to serve in areas of need and justice.
 St Stephen of the New Testament was one of the first deacons appointed by the early church.